Klibberen and Émaischen explained

 Originally exchanged between lovers, today the little clay wonders are considered collectors items.

-The traditional Éimaischen market will return this year and, you can purchase your Péckvillchen at Nospelt on 18 April.
-There'll be concerts from Nojemer Musék and Los Figaros, plus music from DJ Relo.
-The Aulebäckermusée (old pottery now a museum displaying Péckvillchen will be open, and there will be a clown and face painting for children on Easter Monday 18 April.
-There'll be music from The Daredevils on 17 April.
+The traditional Éimaischen market will return this year and, you can purchase your Péckvillchen at Nospelt on 10 April.
+There'll be concerts and a DJ.
+The Aulebäckermusée (old pottery now a museum displaying Péckvillchen will be open, and there'll be music from The Noisemakers on 9 April.

 You can also buy Péckvillchen in the city on Easter Monday at Marché-aux-poissons.